icanzilb/TaskQueue/README.md

 <pre lang="swift">
 let queue = TaskQueue()

-queue.tasks += {
+queue.tasks +=~ {
-	... time consuming task ...
+	... time consuming task on a background queue...
 }

-queue.tasks += {
+queue.tasks +=! {
-	... another time consuming task ...
+	... update UI on main queue ...
 }

 queue.run()
 </pre>

 TaskQueue will execute the tasks one after the other waiting for each task to finish and the will execute the next one.
+By using the operators <code>+=~</code> and <code>+=!</code> you can easily set whether the task should execute in background or on the main queue.

 #### Asynchronious tasks